 Lower annual mileage means cheaper car insurance.
 But get it right - underestimating how far you travel could be costly.

-You’ll be asked for your estimated annual mileage when you get car insurance quote.
+You’ll be asked for your estimated annual mileage when you get car insurance quotes.

 The higher your mileage, the more time you spend on the road.
 This’ll make your insurance more expensive because insurers think you’re more likely to be in an accident.

 If you’re not on the road as much you’re less likely to be in an accident, so insurers can offer you cheaper cover.

 You might have a low mileage if you: